ljubicicrobert/SSIMS/README.md

-# SSIMS: SSIM-based digital image stabilization suite
+# SSIMS: SSIM-based digital image stabilization suite for UAVs

 Video stabilization suite based on _Structural Similarity Index (SSIM)_ metric, developed primarily for application with UAS/UAV videos.
 Developed in cooperation with the COST Action HARMONIOUS (CA16219, funded by the European Cooperation in Science and Technology - COST Association).